-However, these policies are built on annually renewable term insurance, which has an increased cost of insurance each year.
+However, these policies are built on annually renewable term life insurance, which has an increased cost of insurance each year.
 If the cash value growth isn’t sufficient to make the premium payments in the later years, you could end up with no cash value and an ever-increasing premium.

-We’ve seen too many of these types of policies require more premium due than illustrated when the insured reaches their 70s and 80s.
+We’ve seen too many of these types of life insurance policies require more premium due than illustrated when the insured reaches their 70s and 80s.
 This leads to families who might be funding care of elder parents and counting on the life insurance benefit as reimbursement, being left in a lurch.
 They have to scrape up extra money to find a way to keep the policy in force or risk having to surrender the policy because they couldn’t afford the ever-increasing premiums.

 #3) Trying to Save Money

 Saving money is a noble, worthy objective.
 But going cheap and cutting costs on important things today ends up costing you more in the long run.

 Try “saving money” by living on a diet of top ramen.
 You’ll soon realize that your health bills cost way more than buying wholesome veggies and protein.